Hand web piercing

 A hand web piercing is a piercing through the web of the hand (Interdigital Fold) between two digits, such as between the fore-finger and middle-finger or fore-finger and thumb.
 This piercing has a high rate of rejection because of the nature of the tissue and how dynamic or mobile the area is.
+Risk of infection is also higher due to it being on the hand, (hands touch surfaces with bacteria and viruses).